You will feel like a 5-star Italian chef when you make this bay scallops recipe! Parmesan Bay Scallops served with a decadent tomato butter pasta.

 Putting butter in tomato sauce sounds a bit strange perhaps.
 But what it does for the tomatoes is pure magic.
 It makes the canned tomatoes taste fresh, somehow.
 The sauce comes out velvety and rich.
 It’s incredible!

 Where do you buy bay scallops?
-I find mine in the freezer section at ALDI!
+I find mine in the freezer section at ALDI.
 For real!

 The cook time on these scallops is less than two minutes total!
 Get your sauce and pasta started, then cook the scallops right before you’re ready to eat.
 They’re best when they are piping hot, so don’t let them sit too long.

-Bay Scallops Pasta Recipe
+Bay Scallops Pasta Recipe with Tomato Butter Sauce

 Ingredients

-• 1.5 pounds spaghetti or spaghettini
+• 1.5 pounds spaghetti, or angel hair pasta

 For the sauce:

-• 2 cans whole tomatoes, peeled
+• 28 ounces canned whole tomatoes, peeled

 • 5 tablespoons butter

-• ½ small onion, skin removed (do not dice!)
+• 1/2 onion, yellow, small, skin removed

 For the scallops: